maitreyee-xo/maitreyee-xo/README.md

 <h1 align="center">Hi 👋, I'm Maitreyee!</h1>
 <h3 align="center">👋 Hello!
 I'm a full stack web developer passionate about expanding my knowledge and skills.
-Currently, I am working as a CXDX intern at Adobe.
+I have worked as an intern at Adobe.
 I like to create dynamic and user-friendly web applications.
 With a strong foundation in both front-end and back-end development, I enjoy tackling complex challenges and finding innovative solutions.
 I actively explore new technologies and frameworks.
 Ping me up if you are up for collaborations!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=maitreyee-xo&label=Profile%20views&color=0e75b6&style=flat" alt="maitreyee-xo" /> </p>